mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/paid-time-off/family-and-friends-day.md

 We want to be especially thoughtful on the topic in the time of Covid, economic change, and changes to travel and academic environments.

+## Guiding Principles

+* **Staff Wellness.** When staff aren't taking enough PTO, create space for company-wide PTO
+* **Right Balance.** Find the right balance between the benefit of company-wide breaks but not overly dictating people's personal vacation schedules
+* **Customer Context.** Time Friends & Family Days around least disruption for customers, and ensure essential coverage is in place (rotate PTO for staff members who need to stay)

 ## Upcoming Family and Friends Day

 * Monday, May 30 2022